 Don’t Leave Stuff Out

-Last year, our site neighbors had a case of beer and camp chairs stolen!
-Despite the item, thieves generally look for anything EASY.
-Although it’s convenient leaving toys and accessories out for the next day, it’s better to haul items in for the night rather than come out to things missing.
-Stow items like chairs, coolers, grills, alcohol, bikes, strollers, portable speakers, and fishing gear.
-Stolen items can really put a damper on the entire vacation.
+Although it’s more convenient leaving toys and accessories out for the next day, it’s safest to store items rather than come out to things missing.
+After all, stolen items can really put a damper on vacation.
 Remember, out of sight is the easiest deterrent!

 At the very least, stow particular items in totes and push underneath the trailer.
-Not broadcasting your belongings to everyone at the campground will encourage passersby to keep on moving and not think twice!
+Not broadcasting your belongings will encourage passersby to keep on moving and not think twice!

-Like mentioned, thieves generally go for easy items they can grab fast.
+Thieves tend to look for anything EASY that can be grabbed fast.
 They don’t want to rummage through tubs increasing the possibility of getting caught.
-Aside from storage bins, deck boxes work great for seasonal or long term campers.
-They are large– making it unlikely to get hauled away and can also be locked.
+Aside from storage bins, deck boxes work great for seasonal or long term campers and can be locked.

 Lock Up Your Bikes